 After issues involving children, the most complex part of most divorces is property division.
-Each party wants to maximize his or her share, and will often try to get more.
-To protect your rights and make sure you are treated fairly, you should work with a trusted and proven legal team.
+In Virginia, that process is known as Equitable Distribution.
+Each party wants to maximize his or her share of the marital assets.
+To protect your rights and make sure you are treated fairly, choose a trusted and proven legal team.

-At The Maddox Law Firm, P.C., we thoroughly understand Virginia's property division laws, and we use that knowledge to help our clients receive the portion of the estate that they truly deserve.
+At Maddox & Gerock, we thoroughly understand Virginia's property division laws, and we use that knowledge to help our clients receive the portion of the estate that they truly deserve.
 We work with individuals from all walks of life, people with modest assets and people going through a high-asset divorce.
 No matter what, when you come to us, you will be treated with respect and we will give you an honest assessment of your case.

 Strong Advocacy for Every Client

-Property division is often contentious because the parties not only want to retain the majority of the assets, but also because they do not want to be responsible for taking on debts.
+Equitable Distribution is often contentious not only because the parties want to retain the majority of the assets, but also because they do not want to be responsible for taking on debts.
 Our attorneys understand these concerns and provide detail-oriented, thorough counsel regarding all types of property, including:

 - Rental property